lkskstlr/mc-mpi/README.md

 ## Reports
 After a run you can generate a report by `cd tex` (from base directory) and calling `./report single_run ../saved_runs/latest` which will generate the report PDF in `tex/build/single_run.pdf`.
-The `report` script needs the python dependencies in `tex/requirements.txt`.
+The `report` script needs the python dependencies in `tex/requirements.txt` (`pip install -r requirements.txt`).
 There is a bug in/with matplotlib 3.0.0 so version 2.2.2 is recommended.
+It also needs a working `latexmk` in the path.

 ## Tests
 A minimal testing script can be found in `test` and can be called by `./test`.
 A possible output is